michaelagbiaowei/presta-deploy/README.md

 If you checked Auto generate password you'll have a prompt with a blue ribbon in the next page

-Click on `View credentials settings` and save the username and password in a safe location OR optionally, yiu acn view your credentials by clicking on the created Database
+Click on `View credentials settings` and save the username and password in a safe location.

 ![](./assests/rds-endpoint.png)